 Today we began with getting ready to head to Saba.
 We took sail covers off and made sure all our lines were run clear and attached to the sails.
-Before we raised our sails, we were surprised with a fire drill.
-We split up into our watch team groups and undertook our tasks to fight a fire, which included getting out our large fire hose.
+Before we raised our sails, we were surprised by a fire drill.
+We split up into our watch team groups and undertook our tasks to fight a fire, which included getting out of our large fire hose.

-After we finished fighting our imaginary fire, we prepared to raise our 4 sails.
-This time, the staff stood back and we showed off what we learned these past weeks by getting the sails up by ourselves.
-This passage was definitely one of our easiest passages yet, only taking around 7 hours to get arrive to Saba.
-After we got in, we had shower time then dinner and a sailing class at night.
-Saba is so pretty and I can’t wait to go on shore tomorrow.
+After we finished fighting our imaginary fire, we prepared to raise our four sails.
+This time, the staff stood back, and we showed off what we learned these past weeks by getting the sails up by ourselves.
+This passage was definitely one of our easiest passages yet, only taking around 7 hours to get arrive at Saba.
+After we got in, we had shower time, then dinner and a sailing class at night.
+Saba is so pretty, and I can’t wait to go on shore tomorrow.

 Related VoyageView All Voyages

 Shift your summer into overdrive with a fast-paced sailing expedition around the Caribbean's Leeward Islands.
-This is the shortest semester at sea we run, nevertheless you'll develop strong sailing skills, earn college credit in seamanship and even have the opportunity to learn to scuba dive.Availability: Two spaces for male students View Details
+This is the shortest semester at sea we run, nevertheless, you'll develop strong sailing skills, earn college credit in seamanship and even have the opportunity to learn to scuba dive.Availability: Two spaces for male students View Details